ydydsnyd/mono/doc/docs/deploy-elsewhere.md

 slug: /deploy-elsewhere
 ---

-The quickstart app is a standard [Next.js](https://nextjs.org/) app with a Postgres database backend, and can therefore be deployed just about anywhere a Node app can be deployed.
+The quickstart app is a standard React app with a Postgres database backend, and can therefore be deployed just about anywhere a Node app can be deployed.

 The one slightly tricky bit is that Replicache needs the server to send a server-to-client [poke message](https://doc.replicache.dev/how-it-works) when something has changed, telling Replicache to pull again.